 What Causes High Phosphate Levels in a Swimming Pool

-Phosphates are naturally occurring compounds that can enter your pool from a number of sources.
+Phosphates are naturally occurring compounds that can enter your pool from several sources.
 Compounds made of phosphorus and oxygen will create high levels of phosphates and promote algae growth if the pool water isn’t balanced and disinfected with regular pool care high phosphate shouldn’t get out of hand.

 Phosphates have the potential to feed and encourage algae growth in your swimming pool phosphates don’t do anything to affect the water quality in your pool.